berteloot/ai-readiness-app/ENVIRONMENT.md

 # Environment Variables

-This application requires the following environment variables to be set for secure operation:
+This application requires the following environment variables to be set for operation:

 ## Required Variables